|Cast:||Essie Davis, Noah Wiseman, Barbara West, Daniel Henshall|

 The Babadook is crafted very well and really gets under your skin.
 From the pages of the book, with its wonderfully despicable rhymes to the brief glimpses of the ‘monster’ itself, The Babadook knows how to use its big evil sparingly and at the appropriate time.
 The film is shot in a muted, understated way that mirrors Amelia’s cracking psyche but it also has a devilishly sharp sting of comedy running throughout the film.
 Again, Wiseman comes into his own here, delivering humour in the most peculiar of situations such as when social services come to assess Amelia’s care for her son, or when he is tackling the evil head on towards the end of the film.

 The Babadook is a wonderfully immersive thriller and psychological drama with plenty of genuine horror at its core.
-With two amazing lead performances and Jennifer Kent’s guile both on the writing and directing front, The Babadook comes out as one of the horror highlights of 2014.
+With two amazing lead performances and Jennifer Kent’s guile both on the writing and directing front, The Babadook comes out as one of the horror highlights of the year.